greenwyrt/plover2CAT/docs/discussion/development.md

 ## `userState` in editor

-The `userState` for each `QTextEdit` block holds one integer.
-Right now, it holds a 1 if the paragraph has been modified since opening, and -1 (Qt default.)
-It may be possible to assign more states by using binary, similar to the Qt enums.
+An enum class have been created for `userState`.
+Right now, only `CHANGE` is being used for saving.

-- [ ] future: use new enum to set paragraph to read-only while still navigable by cursor
+- [ ] use new enum to set paragraph to read-only while still navigable by cursor
     - possibly using cursor to move forward and back blocks
     - some actions, such as normal copy should work, others like copy/cut should not
     - color paragraph with qbrush for texture
+- [ ] state should be updated before being saved into transcript data, and then converted when imported
 - [ ] tests for saving
     - [ ] set transcript_data and textEdit are different, make sure everything after userState changed is saved
     - [ ] toggle first paragraph